mrpejker/cardano-e2e-example/tutorial/server_side/pab.rst

 Implementation
 --------------

-We implement the little module ``Handlers``, which will have primarily boilerplate code, in which we will define the different ways of connecting to the off-chain.
+Let's briefly review how the web service is implemented.
+It's mainly boilerplate, we just need to *connect* the PAB activation with the corresponding off-chain code.
-The ``Main`` module, which is even more simple, will just run the handlers.
+Inside ``app`` folder we find two modules: ``Handlers``, containing the code for connecting the PAB activation with the corresponding off-chain code, and ``Main`` which contains the main function of the web service.

-First, we define the data type ``Escrow`` that will represent the different ways of connection, this is one of the key parts of the module.
+Inside ``Handlers`` we define the data type ``Escrow`` that will represent the different ways of connection, this is one of the key parts of the module.
 Each different connection will have its own set of endpoints.